bitwiseworks/python-os2/Doc/library/dataclasses.rst

    The :func:`dataclass` decorator will add various "dunder" methods to the class, described below.
-If any of the added methods already exist on the class, the behavior depends on the parameter, as documented below.
-The decorator returns the same class that is called on; no new class is created.
+If any of the added methods already exist in the class, the behavior depends on the parameter, as documented below.
+The decorator returns the same class that it is called on; no new class is created.

    If :func:`dataclass` is used just as a simple decorator with no parameters,